mitibbitts/Grade-Calculator/README.md

 # Grade-Calculator
-Member Names: Matthew Tibbitts, Beckett Maestas
+Member Names: Matthew Tibbitts, Beckett Maestas, Jacob Ly.

 ## Summary:
 This implementation is meant to be simple to use.
 We identified a few metrics that we felt would be most useful to know during the course of a semester.